Teela Wells and her family

 But the fact that Teela can have these everyday experiences with her family is nothing short of miraculous.

-Teela and her twins are patients of the St. Louis Fetal Care Institute, located at SSM Cardinal Glennon Children’s Medical Center and SSM St. Mary’s Health Center.
+Teela and her twins are patients of the SSM Health St. Louis Fetal Care Institute, located at SSM Health Cardinal Glennon Children’s Hospital and SSM St. Mary’s Hospital - St. Louis.
 The St. Louis Fetal Care Institute is the only comprehensive fetal therapy program in middle America.

 Twins Aidan and Adrian were diagnosed with Twin-Twin Transfusion Syndrome in the womb.
 Twin-Twin Transfusion Syndrome is a disorder in which one twin receives too little of the shared blood supply, while the other twin receives too much.
 This devastating disorder too often brings tragic outcomes.

 If one twin dies, there is a very high risk of the other twin dying or having brain damage due to the toxins released by the twin who die.
 When Teela initially learned her diagnosis, she prepared herself for the worst.